Anomalous and Topological Hall Effects with Phase-Space Berry Curvatures: Electric, Thermal, and Thermoelectric Transport in Magnets: Conclusion

-The main results of our paper are already summarized in the Introduction.
-We conclude the paper with several open questions that could be addressed in future work.
-We have focused on solving the Boltzmann equation in the semiclassical regime $k_F \sim a \ll \ell \ll L_s$, where we derived the simple decomposition of eq.~\eqref{sumOAT} in the weak SOC regime.
+{\bf Open questions:} First, we have focused on solving the Boltzmann equation in the semiclassical regime $k_F \sim a \ll \ell \ll L_s$, where we derived the simple decomposition of eq.~\eqref{sumOAT} in the weak SOC regime.
 The semiclassical approach, however, is equally valid for $k_F \sim a \ll L_s \ll \ell$.
-A unified treatment of phase space Berry curvatures in this limit is left for future work.
-One would need to treat the real-space Berry curvature in a manner analogous to the ``strong field regime" $\omega_c \tau \gg 1$ for external magnetic fields.
-It is well-known that the solution of the Boltzmann equation in such a regime is more involved than the one presented here, but it is certainly tractable.
+A unified treatment of phase-space Berry curvatures in this limit is left for future work, where one would need to treat the real-space Berry curvature in a manner analogous to the ``strong field regime" $\omega_c \tau \gg 1$ for external magnetic fields.
+It is well-known that the solution of the Boltzmann equation in this regime is rather more involved than the one presented here, but it is certainly tractable.

+Second, as noted in Section~\ref{sec-model}, we have focused here on a single band, which splits in the presence of SOC and time-reversal breaking (non-zero magnetization) and exhibits ${\bf k}$-space Berry curvature.
+The analysis of a multi-band system which can harbor ${\bf k}$-space Berry curvature even in the absence of SOC~\cite{haldane1988model} and its interplay with real space Berry curvature is left for future investigation.

-We focused exclusively on the {\it intrinsic} anomalous Hall effect (AHE) that involves momentum-space Berry curvature, which is known in many materials to be the dominant contribution~\cite{nagaosa2010anomalous, xiao2010berry}.
+Third, we focused exclusively on the {\it intrinsic} anomalous Hall effect (AHE) that involves momentum-space Berry curvature, which is known in many materials to be the dominant contribution~\cite{nagaosa2010anomalous, xiao2010berry}.
 However, there also exists {\it extrinsic} contributions to the AHE arising from skew and side jump scattering~\cite{nagaosa2010anomalous} in the presence of SOC scattering processes.
 Some progress in incorporating these effects in skyrmion materials has been reported in refs.~\cite{lux2020chiral, bouaziz2021transverse}.
-In principle, these effects can be included in the Boltzmann equation by going beyond the relaxation time approximation used above.
 The interplay between the topological Hall effect and the intrinsic and extrinsic AHEs is an interesting open question.